 COMMAND KEYWORD FIELD(s) FIELD FORMAT FIELD DATA RANGE DESCRIPTION LOGINTERVAL? - - - Responds with the present interval for data logging as four NR1 fields indicating the hours, minutes, seconds and 0.01seconds respectively.
-LOGRUN? - - - Responds with the present run time for data logging as four NR1 fields indicating the days, hours, minutes and seconds respectively (manually controlled if all fields are 0) MODE? - - Responds with a NR1 showing the present overall operating mode for the PA900.
-0: Single VPA mode 1: Multi-VPA mode - 2: Sync-VPA mode 3: EN61000-3-2 mode 5: EN61000-3-12 mode 7: SPECTRUM mode MTRDIGITS? - - - Responds with NR1 number of displayed digits for motor measurement results.
-MTREFFGROUP? - - - Responds with the NR1 efficiency group setting for motor power - 0: None 1: IN 2: MIDDLE 3: OUT MTRPERIOD? - Responds with the Nr1 measurement period for motor measurements- 0: 10ms measurement period 1: 30ms measurement period 2: 100ms measurement period 3: 300ms measurement period 4: 1s measurement period 5: 3s measurement period 6: 10s measurement period 7: 30s measurement period 8: 100s measurement period 9: Measurement period 9: Measurement period synchronous with VPA1 10: Measurement period synchronous with VPA2 11: Measurement period synchronous with VPA3 MTRPOLES? - - Responds with the NR3 setting for the number of motor poles (set with the MTRPOLES command) MTRSLIP? - - - Responds with the NR1 selection controlling the calculation of motor slip- 0: no motor slip calculation - 1: motor slip uses the frequency from VPA1 as the drive frequency 2: motor slip uses the frequency from VPA2 as the drive frequency 3: motor slip uses the frequency from VPA3 as the drive frequency PERIOD? v VDEF - Responds with the NR1 measurement period setting for VPA $\nu$ - 0: VLF 1: LF 2: 10Hz/0.3s 3: 20Hz/0.1s 4: 45Hz/20ms 5: 150Hz/10ms 6: 500Hz/2ms 7: Full synchronization with VPA1 8: Full synchronization with VPA2 RESPONSE? ν VDEF - Responds with the NR1 measurement response setting for VPA $\nu$ - 0: Fastest 1: Medium 2: Slow 3: Slowest SCOPEINRUSH? - - - Responds with a NR1 - 0: BANDWIDTH and A RANGE will not be overridden during a scope data capture.
+LOGRUN? - - - Responds with the present run time for data logging as four NR1 fields indicating the days, hours, minutes and seconds respectively (manually controlled if all fields are 0) MODE? - - - Responds with a NR1 showing the present overall operating mode for the PA910/920.
+0: Single VPA mode 1: Multi-VPA mode 2: Sync-VPA mode 3: EN61000-3-2 mode 5: EN61000-3-12 mode 7: SPECTRUM mode MTRDIGITS? - - - Responds with NR1 number of displayed digits for motor measurement results.
+MTREFFGROUP? - - - Responds with the NR1 efficiency group setting for motor power - 0: None 1: IN 2: MIDDLE 3: OUT MTRPERIOD? - - - 3: 001 Responds with the Nr1 measurement period for motor measurements- 0: 10ms measurement period 1: 30ms measurement period 2: 100ms measurement period 3: 300ms measurement period 4: 1s measurement period 5: 3s measurement period 6: 10s measurement period 7: 30s measurement period 8: 100s measurement period 9: Measurement period 9: Measurement period synchronous with VPA1 10: Measurement period synchronous with VPA2 11: Measurement period synchronous with VPA3 MTRPOLES? - - - Responds with the NR3 setting for the number of motor poles (set with the MTRPOLES command) MTRSLIP? - - - Responds with the NR1 selection controlling the calculation of motor slip- 0: no motor slip calculation 1: motor slip uses the frequency from VPA1 as the drive frequency 2: motor slip uses the frequency from VPA2 as the drive frequency 3: motor slip uses the frequency from VPA3 as the drive frequency PERIOD? ν VDEF - Responds with the NR1 measurement period setting for VPA v - 0: VLF 1: LF 2: 10Hz/0.3s 3: 20Hz/0.1s 4: 45Hz/20ms 5: 150Hz/10ms 6: 500Hz/2ms 7: Full synchronization with VPA1 8: Full synchronization with VPA2 RESPONSE? v VDEF - Responds with the NR1 measurement response setting for VPA v - 0: Fastest 1: Medium 2: Slow 3: Slowest SCOPEINRUSH? - - - Responds with a NR1 - 0: BANDWIDTH and A RANGE will not be overridden during a scope data capture.
 1: BANDWIDTH and A RANGE will be overridden during a scope data capture.
-SPD? - - Responds with the NR1 indicating the configured SPD input- 0: No speed measurement 1: Speed measured using an analog input on the SPD connector 2: Speed measured using a digital input on the SPD connector 3: Speed measured using a digital input on the SPD connector with direction indicated by the digital input on the DIR connector 4: Speed derived from the electrical drive frequency measured in VPA1 (only val if VPA1 configured for use) 5: Speed derived from the electrical drive frequency measured in VPA2 (only val if VPA2 configured for use) 6: Speed derived from the electrical drive frequency measured in VPA3 (only val if VPA3 configured for use) SPDOFFSET? - - - Responds with the NR3 setting for the speed measurement offset SPDRISING? - - - Responds with NR1 indicating if the rising edge (1) or the falling edge of the SPD digital input is being detected SPDSCALE? - - - Responds with the NR3 setting for the speed measurement scaling
+SPD? - - - 1: BANDWIDTH and A RANGE will be overridden during a scope data capture.
+Responds with the NR1 indicating the configured SPD input- 0: No speed measurement 1: Speed measured using an analog input on the SPD connector 2: Speed measured using a digital input on the SPD connector 3: Speed measured using a digital input on the SPD connector 4: Speed derived from the electrical drive frequency measured in VPA1 (only valid i VPA1 configured for use) 5: Speed derived from the electrical drive frequency measured in VPA2 (only valid i VPA2 configured for use) 6: Speed derived from the electrical drive frequency measured in VPA3 (only valid i VPA3 configured for use) SPDOFFSET? - - - Responds with the NR3 setting for the speed measurement offset SPDRISING? - - - Responds with NR1 indicating if the rising edge (1) or the falling edge of the SPD digital input is being detected SPDSCALE? - - - Responds with the NR3 setting for the speed measurement scaling